HILLARY HOUSTON, EXECUTIVE DIRECTOR

-In 2014 Binder became the eighth executive director and pastor of Wesley House.
+Houston is the ninth executive director of Wesley House.
 As administrator, she oversees the outreach mission and is responsible for all fund-raising, grant writing and public relations efforts.
 She also supervises the mission’s staff and volunteers.
-Binder has been instrumental in creating community partnerships to benefit Wesley House.
-She said she is driven by her passion to help others.

 KELLY PULLIAM, HOMELESS CASE MANAGER

 Some Wesley House clients already know Kelly from her previous staff position with Catholic Charities here.
 With a Bachelor of Science degree in Psychology from Pittsburg State University and over 20 years of experience working with people in need, Kelly is a perfect fit as Wesley House Homeless Case Manager.
 She began working for the outreach mission in September 2015.

 As Homeless Case Manager, Kelly oversees the homeless day shelter program.
 She provides skillful, ongoing case management and otherwise assists clients experiencing homelessness.
 Kelly delights in serving, whether it’s fixing a daily nutritious breakfast and lunch for enrolled day shelter participants, helping them with computer access or offering gentle, patient encouragement and stability.

 Her vision is to continue ministering to people experiencing homelessness as they come, in every way possible.